 - Coco Pommel is almost hurtfully moe.
 The fact that she works for a plagiarizing slave driver and is painfully good at making kicked puppy faces certainly helps.

-- Ty Lee from Avatar: The Last Airbender.
-Peppy and childish with large eyes and an even larger chest!
+- Ty Lee.
+Peppy and childish with large eyes.

-- Zuko sometimes has Moe traits too.
-Especially during the episode "The Western Air Temple" where he tries to join Team Avatar and it doesn't go so well at first, resulting in him yelling, "Why am I so bad at being good!"
+- Zuko, especially during the episode "The Western Air Temple" where he tries to join Team Avatar and it doesn't go so well at first, resulting in him yelling, "Why am I so bad at being good!"
 There's also the fact that his temper stems more from him being the Woobie than him being a jerkass for the most part, and he can be very socially awkward.

-- Opal from The Legend of Korra with her big eyes, sweet demeanor, and awkward first impression toward Team Avatar (especially Bolin) makes her absolutely adorable.
+- The Legend of Korra: Opal with her big eyes, sweet demeanor, and awkward first impression toward Team Avatar (especially Bolin) makes her absolutely adorable.

-- Or how about Leela herself?
+- Leela.
 How can you not hear orphanage stories and not want to give her a hug?
 One eye or two, who cares?

-- What about Kif?
+- Kif.
 With the big head, large eyes, small nose, girlish voice and the borderline Woobieness, he's downright adorable!

-- Shego from Kim Possible turns Moe when she gets hit by an attitude ray, which changes her personality to the opposite of her current one.
+- Kim Possible: Shego turns Moe when she gets hit by an attitude ray, which changes her personality to the opposite of her current one.
 That lady on the Dark Action Girl page?
 That's her.Seriously◊.

-- Toki of Metalocalypse is the closest thing to Moe you can get in that series.
+- Metalocalypse: Toki.
 He's so childlike, endearing, and you just can't help but want to hug him because he's probably the most sentimental of the group.
 And then there's his little song "Underwater Friends."
 However, he's also a good example of Beware the Nice Ones...
+According to Uncyclopedia, Toki is an "archetypal moëkko character."
+(The Hešvy MŽtal ‹mlaut is significant in this context.)

 - Lindsay.
 Peppy, innocent, sweet and has a very childish tone to her voice.
 Plus, how can you not love this face◊.